 Lucky for us – Cough! – we don’t have any – Ah hem! – pets.
 Our Harley is more of a fur baby, a fuzz child, or a hair kid.
 Heck, I don’t know what he is, but he’s certainly not a “pet”.

-Above: Using the sliding and pass-through windows during Operation Whisker Sneak
+Above: Using the sliding and pass-through windows of the Northstar Arrow U during Operation Whisker Sneak

 Naturally this situation called for the utmost discretion.
 To transport the package (code name Potato Sack) from truck to camper, we utilized the electric rear sliding window in our truck and the removable pass through window on the Northstar.
 In a completely unrehearsed maneuver, we snuck Potato Sack from truck to camper in one fell swoop.